leandroBorgesFerreira/LoadingButtonAndroid/README.md

                         circularProgressButton.setText("Seu texto aqui!");
                     }
                 });
+or

+    circularProgressImageButton.revertAnimation(new OnAnimationEndListener() {
+            @Override
+            public void onAnimationEnd() {
+                progressButton.setImageDrawable(R.drawable.image);
+            }
+        });

+##Configure XML

+ - app:spinning_bar_width : Changes the width of the spinning bar inside the button
+ - app:spinning_bar_color: Changes the color of the spinning bar inside the button
+ - app:spinning_bar_padding: Changes the padding of the spinning bar in relation of the button bounds.
+ - app:initialCornerAngle: The initial corner angle of the animation.
+Insert 0 if you have a square button.
+ - app:finalCornerAngle: The final corner angle of the animation.
+ -
 ##Be creative!

 You can do a lot of fun stuff with this lib.
 Check this example: